Monster-18/data_structures/README.md

 # data_structures

-A new Flutter application which helps us to understand about Data Structures.
+A new Flutter application which helps us understand Data Structures.

 ## Getting Started